Giancarlo Stanton Preview, Player Props: Yankees vs. Astros

-On Saturday, Giancarlo Stanton (.512 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:10 PM ET.
+The New York Yankees, including Giancarlo Stanton and his .512 slugging percentage over his past 10 games, take on starting pitcher Cristian Javier and the Houston Astros at Minute Maid Park, Sunday at 7:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Astros.
+In his previous game he had a one-hit showing (1-for-5) against the Astros.

 Giancarlo Stanton Game Info & Props vs. the Astros